 - Animals will not be kept in cages, stalls or crates

 animals are kept at stocking densities that will ensure access to

 forage and grazing and; in the case of layer hens, shall not exceed

 - Densely confined production systems and feed lotting are not practiced

 - All animals are able to interact with their herd or flock and to carry out natural behaviours

-- All animals will be protected from predators
+- All animals will be protected from predation

-- Animals will be fed to meet their welfare needs as well as production requirements
+- Animals will be fed to meet their nutritional needs as well as production requirements

 - There will be no use of growth promoters